Track Your Parcels

 - Pupil B: bottom of the tracker, and needle

-Your pupils will have to recognise that there are different patterns, and use or repurpose the programming stacks in order to get the tracking system to follow the path using the pencil.
+Your pupils will have to recognise that there are different patterns.
+They'll have to use or repurpose their programming stacks in order to make the tracking system follow the path using the tracker needle.

 Loading the Paper